 Boost your immune system – Using the herb Echinacea is recommended.
 Take either as capsules (600mg daily) or using a tincture take 20 drops in water or fruit juice three to four times each day starting 14 days prior to the surgery (if possible).
 It is important to ensure you take a good quality supplement as there are some poor low dosage ones around.
 The best ones I know come from Gaia Herbs in N Carolina and can be contacted on www.gaiaherbs.com

 Seven days prior to surgery take 15,000iu of Vitamin A daily.
 The powerful antioxidant will help your immune system fight infection and will speed wound healing.
-If possible increase this to 50,000iu for two days prior unless you are pregnant in which case do not exceed 15,000iu as excessive doses can be harmful.
+If possible increase this to 50,000iu for two days prior, unless you are pregnant in which case do not exceed 15,000iu as excessive doses can be harmful.

-Vitamin B – Natures stress buster but for surgery vitamin B5 is the most important.
-It helps wound healing, makes infection fighting antibodies and helps post-operative and post-trauma shock.
+Vitamin B – Natures stress buster but for surgery, vitamin B5 is the most important.
+It helps wound healing, makes infection-fighting antibodies and helps post-operative and post-trauma shock.
 It will also help reduce the toxic effects of prescription drugs.

 Vitamin C – One of the best ACE antioxidants.
 It has been shown in clinical trials to help the body recover from the stress of life-threatening trauma when life-saving surgery is involved.
-As an illustration 595 patients admitted to intensive care 91% suffered trauma.
+As an illustration, 595 patients admitted to intensive care 91% suffered trauma.
 Doctors gave antioxidant treatment starting 24 hours after surgery.
 It was 1000iu vitamin E every 8 hours and 1000mg of vitamin C in 100ml dextrose 5% also each 8 hours.
-After 28 days multiple organ failure was 57% lower, mortality rate 44% lower and stay in ITU much shorter.
-Obviously this regime is hospital controlled but before entering hospital take a course of vitamin C. The dosage is 1000mg daily split into three or four equal doses.
+After 28 days multiple organ failures was 57% lower, mortality rate 44% lower and stay in ITU much shorter.
+Obviously, this regime is hospital controlled but before entering hospital take a course of vitamin C. The dosage is 1000mg daily split into three or four equal doses.
 If possible use a vitamin C supplement with a bioflavonoid such as rosehip or Quercetin which will improve its immune boosting action.
 A word of warning – don’t take vitamin C if you have kidney stones and don’t exceed 2000mg per day otherwise you will suffer stomach upsets.

 Schisandra (also spelt Schizandra) – This adaptogenic herb is the one to take if you are facing any form of surgery that could be traumatic.
 The supplement should be made from the seeds of the fruit which is the most potent type.
 It supports the adrenal gland and improves the detoxifying action of the liver.
 It will also help concentration, coordination and stamina.
-As an aside an extract from the plant stem has proved very useful in the treatment of HIV.
+As an aside, an extract from the plant stem has proved very useful in the treatment of HIV.
 Dosage 500mg to 1000mg daily.
 You must not take at the same time as prescription drugs (without medical supervision) and don’t take if you suffer from epilepsy or gastroesophageal reflux disease (GERD).